BROADFORD COWL © Project Weekend Creative LTD. 2019

 5. Switch to the 8mm circular knitting needle for the next knitting round.

-TIP: To transfer your work over from the smaller to the larger needles, take your larger needle and begin knitting each stitch off the smaller needle onto the larger needle.
+TIP: To transfer your work over from the smaller to the larger needles, take your larger needle and begin knitting each stitch off the smaller needle , placing the newly knitted stitches on to the larger needle.
 For that first transfer stitch, make sure the working yarn is taut so you don’t get a loose stitch (it will still be attached to the other end of the smaller needle).
 While you knit and transfer over the stitches, push that other smaller needle to the back of your work and out of the way as you won’t be using it during this process.
 Once you knit all the stitches off the smaller needle, continue on with the larger needle only.

-6. Round 4 & onwards: *K1tbl, P1tbl repeat from * until work measures 14” from the cast on edge.
+6. Round 4 & onwards: *K1tbl, P1 repeat from * until work measures 14” from the cast on edge.

-TIP: When you reach the last 10" of your first ball of yarn, for an invisible join, join the next ball using the Magic Knot Method.
-This is our favorite way to join yarn balls in the middle of our work because it completely eliminates the need to weave in any ends!
+TIP: When you reach the last 10" of your first ball of yarn, join the next ball using the Magic Knot Method.
+This is our favorite way to join yarn balls together in the middle of our work because it completely eliminates the need to weave in any ends!

 7. Once your work measures 14” from the cast-on edge, and you've knit to the end of the round, switch back to the 4mm circular needle for the next knitting round.